 The FCA is also obliged to discharge its general functions in a way that promotes competition.

-For more information on the FCA, see Practice note, FCA: role, governance and powers (www.practicallaw.com/6-504-5439) and for details of PLC resources relating to the FCA, see Practice note, A guide to the new UK financial services regulatory structure: index: Materials on Financial Conduct Authority (FCA) (www.practicallaw.com/0-505-0103).
+For more information on the FCA, see Practice note, FCA: role, governance and powers (www.practicallaw.com/6-504-5439) and for details of Practical Law resources relating to the FCA, see Practice note, A guide to the new UK financial services regulatory structure: index: Materials on Financial Conduct Authority (FCA) (www.practicallaw.com/0-505-0103).

 For diagrams illustrating the responsibilities of the FCA and the PRA and the accountability mechanisms that apply to them, see Diagrams below.